Housing improvement

 Before council home upgrades

-We will write to you at least 3 months before the start of the 12-month period in which your home is due for an upgrade.
-We will send you information including our guide to all upgrades covering what’s involved and what you need to do.
+We will write to you in good time before the start of the contract period in which your home is due for an upgrade.
+We will send you further information and ask you to look at our guide to all upgrades that tells you what’s involved and what you need to do.

 If, when you get our letter, you are worried about coping with the level of disturbance, please contact us immediately and ask for the Stock Condition Surveyor for your area.